Welcome to Spring!

 Reduce Ticks in Your Yard

 Modify your landscape to create Tick-Safe Zones.
 To do this, keep play areas and playground equipment away from shrubs, bushes, and other vegetation.
 Also, regularly remove leaf litter and clear tall grasses and brush around homes, and place wood chips or gravel between lawns and wooded areas to keep ticks away from recreational areas.
+You can also check your garage for any unnecessary openings and cracks that might invite insects to enter and live inside where it’s generally dark and cold.
+Get in touch with Moreno Valley area garage door repair and installation companies or whatever is nearest to your area for a professional assessment.

 - Provide a vegetation-free play area.
 Keep play areas and playground equipment away from away from shrubs, bushes, and other vegetation.